subquery/subql/docs/quickstart/helloworld-hosted.md

 ![Welcome to SubQuery projects](../../assets/welcome_to_subquery_projects.png)

-Then create a project,
+Then create a new project,

 ![Welcome to SubQuery projects](../../assets/subquery_create_project.png)

-and fill in the various fields with the appropriate details.
+And fill in the various fields with the appropriate details.

-- **GitHub account:** If you have more than one GitHub accounts, select what account this project will be created under.
+- **GitHub account:** If you have more than one GitHub account, select what account this project will be created under.
 Projects created in an GitHub organisation account are shared between members in that organisation.
 - **Project Name:** Give your project a name here.
 - **Subtitle:** Provide a subtitle for your project.
 - **Description:** Explain what your SubQuery project does.